UConn vs. Saint Mary's (CA) Predictions & Picks - NCAA Tournament Second Round

 UConn Performance Insights

-- The Huskies average 78.7 points per game (28th in college basketball) while allowing 65 per outing (41st in college basketball).
-They have a +467 scoring differential overall and outscore opponents by 13.7 points per game.
+- The Huskies' +467 scoring differential (outscoring opponents by 13.7 points per game) is a result of scoring 78.7 points per game (28th in college basketball) while allowing 65.0 per contest (41st in college basketball).

-- The 36.1 rebounds per game UConn averages rank 11th in college basketball, and are 10 more than the 26.1 its opponents pull down per outing.
+- UConn pulls down 36.1 rebounds per game (11th in college basketball) while conceding 26.1 per contest to its opponents.
+It outrebounds opponents by 10.0 boards per game.

 Saint Mary's (CA) Performance Insights